 - 1. Log in to the first iSCSI client. - 2.
-Open iSCSI Initiator. - 3.
-In the Quick Connect text field, type the IP address of the system under test, and click Quick Connect.
+Open iSCSI Initiator.

+- 3. In the Quick Connect text field, type the IP address of the system under test, and click Quick Connect.
 A confirmation window of the iSCSI target you created for the client should appear.
 Click Done. - 4.
-Open the Server Manager, then click File and Storage Services in the left pane. - 5.
-In the left pane, select Disks. - 6.
-In the right pane, right-click the new disk, and select Bring Online. - 7.
-Click Yes to confirm. - 8.
-Right-click the newly online disk, and select New Volume. - 9.
-Click Next to go past the Before you begin window. - 10.
-Select the local server and the new disk, then click Next. - 11.
-Accept the GPT notification by clicking OK. - 12.
-Make sure that the volume size is equal to the available capacity, and click Next. - 13.
-Select your drive letter (the letter does not matter, but make sure it is consistent across all iSCSI clients for ease of use), and click Next. - 14.
-Accept the file system and allocation size, label your volume (we chose HDD for hard drives, and SSD for the solid state drives), and click Next.

-- 15. In the confirmation window, click Next to start the volume creation. - 16.
+If connecting to the newer server, click on the connection you just added and then click Connect. - 5.
+In the Connect To Target window, check Enable multi-path and click Advanced. - 6.
+In the Advanced Settings window, click the Initiator IP and add the second NIC IP on the target server. - 7.
+Repeat steps 5 and 6 two more times for the remaining two NICs. - 8.
+Open the Server Manager, then click File and Storage Services in the left pane. - 9.
+In the left pane, select Disks. - 10.
+In the right pane, right-click the new disk, and select Bring Online. - 11.
+Click Yes to confirm. - 12.
+Right-click the newly online disk, and select New Volume. - 13.
+Click Next to go past the Before you begin window. - 14.
+Select the local server and the new disk, then click Next. - 15.
+Accept the GPT notification by clicking OK. - 16.
+Make sure that the volume size is equal to the available capacity, and click Next. - 17.
+Select your drive letter (the letter does not matter, but make sure it is consistent across all iSCSI clients for ease of use), and click Next. - 18.
+Accept the file system and allocation size, label your volume (we chose HDD for hard drives, and SSD for the solid state drives), and click Next. - 19.
+In the confirmation window, click Next to start the volume creation. - 20.
 In the results window, click Close.